zognin/tp/docs/UserGuide.md

 ### 3.4 Recipe (Bookmarks)

-* Recipe bookmarks contain details like recipe name, ingredients and price that can be copied from when adding an order.
+* Recipe bookmarks contain details like recipe name, ingredients and price that can be copied to an order's recipe details when adding an order.
 * Recipe bookmarks are considered duplicates when they have the same name, ingredients and price.
 * The matching of details are case insensitive where applicable.
 * `Recipe Bookmarks` may also be referred to as `Recipes` for simplicity.